KaliRani/connecteddreamsA-support/PRIVACY_POLICY.md

 8. Data Retention

 All data remains on-device and fully under your control.
+Extended capabilites of the agent remains an option for users.
 Deleting the app deletes all stored content.

 9. Contact